nohros/gToast/README.md

 Gmail toaster for angularjs(http://angularjs.org/) applications.

-gToast is small (~1Kb), has minimalistic API, highly customizable through themes and has only angularjs as dependency
+gToast is small (~1Kb), has minimalistic API, highly customizable through themes and has only angularjs as dependency.

 ### [Example](http://nohros.com/gToast)

 ## Install

-You can download all necessary gToast files manually ir install it with bower:
+You can download all necessary gToast files manually or install it with bower:

 ```bash
 bower install gToast